GluuFederation/docs-oxd-prod/3.1.4/sources/install/index.md

 ## Utility scripts

-### View, delete entries inside oxd-server database with lsox.sh or lsox.bat scripts
+### View, delete entries inside the oxd-server database with lsox.sh or lsox.bat scripts

-There are three type of parameters which can be used by lsox.sh/lsox.bat files:
+There are three types of parameters which can be used by lsox.sh/lsox.bat files:
- - `-l` - list all oxd_ids inside oxd database
+ - `-l` - list all oxd_ids inside the oxd database
  - `-oxd_id <oxd_id>` - view JSON representation of the entity by oxd_id
  - `-d` - removes entity by oxd_id.

-Script is located in `/opt/oxd-server/bin/lsox.sh`.
-If hit script without parameters it show hint
+The script is located in `/opt/oxd-server/bin/lsox.sh`.
+If you hit the script without any parameters, it shows a hint:
 ```
 yuriy@yuriyz:~/oxd-server-distribution/bin$ sh lsox.sh
 BASEDIR=.